kozmickystrazca/Space-Debris-Public/react-frontend/README.md

-# SPACE GUARDIAN react-fronted
+# Getting Started with SPACE GUARDIAN

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Development
+## Available Scripts

-### Installing and Running

-1. Check that you have all prerequisites (Git, Yarn or Npm,).
-2. Clone this repository locally.
-3. Execute `yarn install` and then `yarn start` from the root directory of this readme.md.
+In the project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.\
-4. Open http://localhost:3000/kozmickyodpad in your browser.
+Open [http://localhost:3000/kozmickyodpad](http://localhost:3000/kozmickyodpad) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

-### Build
+### `yarn build`

- - Execute `yarn build` from the root directory of this readme.md.
- - This create a build folder where the production version is located.
+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).